-Customize an Alaska commercial lease agreement (above) and read further about required disclosures in Alaska, optional addendums by business type, and what Alaska landlord tenant laws apply to commercial lease agreements.
+Grab our free sample or generate an official Alaska commercial lease agreement.
+Read further about different types of commercial leases, optional terms to consider and what Alaska landlord tenant laws apply to commercial lease agreements.

 What is a Commercial Lease Agreement?

 A commercial lease agreement is a legally binding contract between a landlord who owns a commercial property and a tenant who wishes to rent the commercial property with the intention to operate a business.
 The commercial property being rented generally falls into a retail, office or industrial space category.

 In the state of Alaska, landlords may choose to rent commercial spaces to a tenant.
 Commercial spaces, typically, are units or buildings in which any form of business is to be conducted.
 Such types of business may include office spaces in which meetings or exams take place, restaurant-style establishments, medical clinics, or shopping boutiques.

 A commercial lease agreement is important, in these situations, as certain expectations are to be set for both the individual leasing the property and the individual who will be operating the business on the property.
 There are several important factors that should be taken into consideration when entering into a commercial lease that both parties should consider prior to signing the said lease.

 Factors to consider prior to signing the lease include aspects such as zoning laws for specific types of businesses, as well as inspection of the area to be leased to ensure it meets any specific code laws required for the type of business that will be conducted on the premises (such as food and safety laws required by the state of Alaska.)

 Once these aspects have been reviewed and both parties have confirmed that business can safely and legally be conducted on the property in mind, a lease is to be signed.
 This lease will detail the expectations set out by the landlord in regards to rental payments, the length of the lease, and other important aspects such as any restrictions or disclosures required to lease of the property as provided either by the landlord or the state of Alaska.